5 Boutique Aussie Music Festivals To Add To Your Bucket List

 When: March 9 to 12, 2018

-Three-day tickets are on sale now and will set you back $179.00, while MONA offers specially discounted tickets for residents of the island state!
+MOFO is slated to return in January 2019, and offers specially discounted tickets for residents of the island state!

 Where: Hobart, Launceston and MONA, Tasmania